Logo Icon

 Question 1.
 The four sentences (labelled 1, 2, 3 and 4) below, when properly sequenced, would yield a coherent paragraph.
 Decide on the proper sequencing of the order of the sentences and key in the sequence of the four numbers as your answer:

-1. The restitution of artefacts to their original cultures could face legal obstacles, as many Western museums are legally prohibited from disposing of their collections.
+1. The restitution of artifacts to their original cultures could face legal obstacles, as many Western museums are legally prohibited from disposing of their collections.

 Answer: The correct sequence is 3214